atkinchris/micro-frontends-playground/README.md

 ## Running

+You will need [Docker Desktop](https://www.docker.com/get-started) and [Docker Compose](https://docs.docker.com/compose/install/) to run this project.

 Clone this repository, change to the cloned directory, then execute `./run.sh`.
 Once running, visit [localhost:8080](http://localhost:8080) in your browser to see the content.

 This will take a few minutes on first run, as it pulls the Docker images and builds each component.
 Subsequent runs will be much faster, as only changed containers will be rebuilt.